FindMySchool LogoFindMySchool

 While the school is in transition, the ethos remains focused on high aspirations.
 The environment is supportive but demanding; staff expect students to work hard and engage fully with the opportunities on offer.

-Millais consistently performs well against national benchmarks.
-In 2024, the school achieved a Progress 8 score of +0.22, indicating that students make above-average progress from their primary school starting points compared to peers across England.
+Millais continues to perform well against national benchmarks.
+In the current dataset, the school has a Progress 8 score of +0.22, indicating that students make above-average progress from their primary school starting points compared to peers across England.

 Families comparing local options can use the Local Hub page to view these results side-by-side using the Comparison Tool.